Ravest95/DeepDiveEmulator/README.md

 INSTALLATION FOR EVERYONE FOR OLD VERSION USING STEAM CONSOLE:
 - Open Steam.
-- Open your this link:
+- Copy this command into URL for your Web Browser:

 steam://nav/console

+- Press "Enter".
-- Press "Open Steam".
+- Click "Open Steam" button.
 (This will open console inside Steam).
 - Type in this command:
 -
 download_depot 548430 548431 [MANIFEST]